The Daily Illini: Controversies

-Anti-semitism
+Antisemitism

 In January 2003, The Daily Illini printed a letter in its opinion section titled "Jews Manipulate America."

 A large amount of criticism followed soon after, calling into question the paper's editorial policy.
 The editors responded by defending their right to publish it.
 Critics noted that the publishing of this letter was not surprising to them after The Daily Illinis history of publishing other articles that appeared to be anti-Semitic.
 Previous letters published in The Daily Illini have accused Israel of being guilty of genocide and another compared the Jews to Nazis.
 Moreover, while The Daily Illini apologized when it published a photo thought to be demeaning to black students, it refused to apologize for publishing a letter claiming that Jews manipulate America.

 In December 2003, the paper published an article by Miriam Sobh called "Stop Turning a Blind Eye" that contained a quote attributed to Ariel Sharon that was fabricated.
 (See Alleged Ouze Merham interview of Ariel Sharon.)
 The author later gave a full apology for using the fabricated quote.
 Despite the controversy that occurred from printing the falsely attributed quote the first time, The Daily Illini printed it a second time on November 19, 2004, in another article.

-The DI also published an anti-semitic comic strip on November 5, 2004, strip of I Hate Pam.
+The DI also published an antisemitic comic strip on November 5, 2004, strip of I Hate Pam.
 The paper acknowledged in a later editorial that the strip mocked Jews.
 The comic was suspended for approximately four weeks.